PmasonFF/Zooniverse-data-digging/Panoptes_client_examples/subject_downloader_readme.md

 The file_name is derived from the subject metadata.
 Subjects with no Filename attribute will be saved as subject_number.jpg.
 Note Filename is the default metadata field for images uploaded with either the subject_uploader.py in this repository or the project uploader using auto upload.
 If your subjects have some other metadata fields you wish to use for the file name (eg 'file_name')you will need to modify this section.

-If a file of the same name exists in the directory as a file prepared for download, the download does not proceed for that subject - it is simple skipped.
+If a file of the same name exists in the directory as a file prepared for download, the download does not proceed for that subject - it is simply skipped.
 Thus if the process is interupted it can be restarted at any time with minimal loss of time and effort.